 Zalman P10 Micro ATX Case, MATX PC Case with 120mm ARGB Fan Pre-Put in, Panoramic View Tempered Glass Entrance & Aspect Panel, USB Sort C and USB 3.0, White

-Logitech MK470 Slim Wi-fi Keyboard and Mouse Combo – Trendy Compact Structure, Extremely Quiet, 2.4 GHz USB Receiver, Plug n’ Play Connectivity, Suitable with Home windows – Off White
+Logitech MK470 Slim Wireless Keyboard and Mouse Combo – Modern Compact Layout, Ultra Quiet, 2.4 GHz USB Receiver, Plug n’ Play Connectivity, Compatible with Windows – Off White

-MSI MPG GUNGNIR 110R – Premium Mid-Tower Gaming PC Case – Tempered Glass Facet Panel – 4 x ARGB 120mm Followers – Liquid Cooling Assist as much as 360mm Radiator – Two-Tone Design
+MSI MPG GUNGNIR 110R – Premium Mid-Tower Gaming PC Case – Tempered Glass Side Panel – 4 x ARGB 120mm Fans – Liquid Cooling Support up to 360mm Radiator – Two-Tone Design

 Wi-fi Keyboard and Mouse Combo – Rii Commonplace Workplace for Home windows/Android TV Field/Raspberry Pi/PC/Laptop computer/PS3/4 (1PACK)